steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/04_Play_with_Management_Zones/README.md

 - Again, this is normal.
 The Management Zone we created for Sock Shop currently applies only for two entity types: <b>Services</b> and <b>Process/Process Groups</b>.
 To provide visibility on the Kubernetes workloads (aka <b>Cloud Applications</b>), we need to add rules for that in the `app:sockshop` Management Zone.

-### ***Optional*** Add the missing rules for `app:sockshop` Management Zone
+### <i>OPTIONAL</i> - Add the missing rules for `app:sockshop` Management Zone

 This part is optional.
 If you want to do it manually in the Dynatrace console, the instructions are below.
 But there is a certain amount of repetitive clicking involved... :unamused:

-Otherwise you can skip this section and go to the next section where you will automtically import the Management Zone rules using a script... :muscle:
+Otherwise you can skip this section and go to the next section where you will automatically import the Management Zone rules using a script... :muscle:

 - Go back to the Management Zones configuration screen : Menu -> <b>Settings -> Preferences -> Management Zones</b>
 - Edit the `app:sockshop` Management Zone